gridscale/terraform-provider-gridscale/website/docs/d/template.html.md

    }
 ```

-Using the template resource for the creation of a storage:
+Using the template datasource for the creation of a storage:

 ```hcl
 resource "gridscale_storage" "storage-test"{